BabylonJS/Documentation/content/features/featuresDeepDive/Exporters/3DSMax.md

 The _Scale factor_ can be used to rescale the whole world.
 If you set a scale factor equal to 100, the resulting scene will be 100 times smaller (1%).
 By default the scale factor is equal to 1, meaning no rescale.

-The _Texture quality_ sets the convertion quality of bitmap to JPEG.
+The _Texture quality_ sets the conversion quality of bitmap to JPEG.
 At 100 (the maximum value), it gives the highest image quality but no file size reduction.
 On the contrary at 0 (the minimum value), it gives the lowest image quality but the greatest file size reduction.
 By default the _Texture quality_ is set to 100.

 The _Merge AO map_ option enables the merging of the Ambient Occlusion shadow map (stored on Diffuse Roughness slot) with the Metalness and Roughness map.